Optical jewelry

 Ring of Fire

-Silver 925, dyed plexiglass, mirror diameter 22 mm
+Silver 925, yellow plexiglass, mirror diameter 22 mm

 The optics of the "Ring of Fire" is based on the same principle as "Antenne".
 But here most of the mirror aperture is hidden behind a lens-shaped cap.
 This produces bright a ring of color along the periphery of the mirror the shape of which depends on the viewing angle.